jasujm/bridge/README.md

 ## Usage

+### Backend

 Run the backend (server):

     $ bridge --positions=positions --connect=peer‐endpoints   \
     >   --cs-cntl=cardserver‐control‐endpoint                 \
     >   --cs-peer=cardserver‐base‐peer‐endpoint endpoint

-The backend opens two sockets into two consequtive ports.
+The backend opens two sockets into two consequtive ports starting at `endpoint`.
 The first one is used to receive commands from the frontend and peers.
 The second one is for publishing events to the clients.

 The options are: